sansiddhjain/sansiddhjain.github.io/index2.md

----
-layout:     post
-title:      Developing an Aggregate Metric for Measuring District Court Performance
+# Developing an Aggregate Metric for Measuring District Court Performance
-date:       2018-02-18
-summary:
-categories: jekyll pixyll
----

 As a part of my undergraduate thesis, I have been working on collecting a large sample of court case summaries of Indian district courts.
 While collecting the data is a ~~challenging task~~ nightmare, and deserves a blog post in itself, let that be reserved for some other time.